 - Unique community-based perspectives and solutions to problems.

 - Specialized knowledge that provides a platform for action and encourages communities to build on inherent assets for long-term economic competitiveness.

 - Greater awareness of goals of the ARC strategic plan.

-The ATP is funded in part with ARC grant funds and in part with in-kind contributions made by each participating institution.
+The ACRI is funded in part with ARC grant funds and in part with in-kind contributions made by each participating institution.